sealmove/nimitai/README.md

-# nimitai
-## A native file format metaparser
+# nimitai | A native file format parser generator

-### What is it?
+## Introduction & advantages over Kaitai Struct
-Nimitai exposes a single proc which accepts a [KSY grammar](https://doc.kaitai.io/ksy_reference.html) file and generates a parser for the described file format.
-Essentially it's [Kaitai Struct](https://kaitai.io/) implemented as a Nim macro:
+Nimitai exposes a single procedure which accepts a [KSY grammar](https://doc.kaitai.io/ksy_reference.html) file and generates parsing procedures for the described file format.
+Essentially it's [Kaitai Struct](https://kaitai.io/) implemented as a Nim macro!

+### Advantages:
+- Native library (no external compiler needed)
+- No file I/O (no modules per parser)
+- Automatic parser update on `.ksy` change.

+*This allows for better and easier integration of parsers into your project*

+## API
+- For each (sub)type described in the `.ksy` file, you get a procedure called `fromFile`
+- The procedures are namespaced under the name of the type (as in the `.ksy` but capitalized).
+- The procedures accept a file path return an object.
+- The objects have one field for each attribute described in the `.ksy` file.
+- The objects have the following additional fields:
+  - `io`: holds the parsing stream
+  - `root`: holds a reference to the root object
+  - `parent`: holds a reference to the parent object

+### Example

 hello_world.ksy
 ```yaml